CBothwell/katacoda-scenarios/kubernetes-wordpress-lab/step2.md

 + Recycle (will delete the contents of the volume) -- Note this is depricated
 + Delete (will delete the storage asset)

 Lastely, we'll need to do a bit of preplanning here.
-To get these to link up with our specific VoluemeClaims, we'll need to add a new label which we can use to select the specific Volume.
+To get these to link up with our specific VolumeClaims, we'll need to add a new label which we can use to select the specific Volume.

 Armed with that information lets go ahead and create our two PersistantVolumes: